-You’re probably in an endless fog of middle of the night feedings and diaper changes.
+You’re probably in an endless fog of middle-of-the-night feedings and diaper changes.
 Many women also struggle with more serious issues like stress, pain, and postpartum depression.

 To make things worse, you might find yourself on social media, believing that something is wrong with you because those young “influencer” moms (with perfect skin and teeth!) on Instagram all seem to just effortlessly bounce back to 110 pounds after baby number three.

-Then, on the other side are the people telling you to embrace your postpartum body, that how you look doesn’t matter, and you should be proud to show off your battle scars of motherhood.
+Then, on the other side are the people telling you to embrace your postpartum body, that how you look doesn’t matter, and that you should be proud to show off your battle scars of motherhood.

 But really, you just want to feel “normal” again….
 Like, now.